aptech/docs/docs/CR-ln.rst

 Purpose
 ----------------

-Computes the natural log of all elements of x.
+Computes the natural log of all elements of *x*.

 Format
 ----------------
 .. function:: ln(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*NxK matrix or N-dimensional array*)         containing the natural log values of the elements of x.
+    :returns: y (*NxK matrix or N-dimensional array*) containing the natural log values of the elements of *x*.

 Remarks
 -------

-ln is defined for x ≠ 0.
+:func:`ln` is defined for :math:`x ≠ 0`.

-If x is negative, complex results are returned.
+If *x* is negative, complex results are returned.

-You can turn the generation of complex numbers for negative inputs on or off in the GAUSS configuration file, and with the sysstate function, case 8.
+You can turn the generation of complex numbers for negative inputs on or off in the GAUSS configuration file, and with the :func:`sysstate` function, case 8.
 If you turn it off, ln will generate an error for negative inputs.

-If x is already complex, the complex number state doesn't matter; ln will compute a complex result.
+If *x* is already complex, the complex number state doesn't matter; :func:`ln` will compute a complex result.

-x can be any expression that returns a matrix.
+*x* can be any expression that returns a matrix.

 Examples